SpaceRabbits/League_Ping_Checker/README.md

 1. Double click the shortcut file.
 2. Check ping.
 3. Hit enter to start, and N or n and enter to exit.

-# FAQs
-* Do you steal my password?
-    * This program exits before you even log in, so you're safe.
-Plus, it's a open software.
-* Doesn't work.
-What do I do?
-    * Please Use "Issue" tab in Github. ~~Or you could debug it for me!~~
-* Can you use multiple threads?
-    * I tried it, but it gave me bad results(repeating results).
-So I'm not planning to implement it.
-* Your code sucks!
-    * Errmm...
-I've only spent 30 minutes here!
-Don't expect too much.

 Good luck & Have fun!